yeojustin/Large-Dataset-Reader-CPP/README.md

 ![CPP Logo Image](https://i.imgur.com/VJmeyAU.jpeg)

-Welcome to the "Customized Reader For Multiple Large Datasets" project, a Data Structure & Abstractions project associated with Murdoch University. 📚

-## Project Overview
+## Overview

-In this project, I designed and implemented a non-GUI based C++ program to efficiently manage and manipulate diverse data elements using an AVL-tree-map-based data structure.
+I designed and implemented a backend C++ program to efficiently manage and manipulate diverse data elements using an AVL-tree-map-based data structure.
 The goal was to provide a robust solution for handling multiple large datasets.

 ## Key Features